 Are any Calla Editions valuable?

 Most titles stay in print for several years, but typically once a title has gone out of print it is removed from their website and no longer available except through second hand sources.
-Some of the more desirable and rare (which usually means more expensive in the second-hand market) out of print volumes include Frankenstein (a Calla original) and Hamlet, Prince of Denmark (a facsimile of a 1922 edition).
+Some of the more desirable and rare (which usually means more expensive in the second-hand market) out of print volumes include Frankenstein (a Calla original); The Ship that Sailed to Mars (facsimile of a 1923 edition); and Hamlet, Prince of Denmark (facsimile of a 1922 edition).
 These titles are not easy to track down and you can expect to pay a premium for them unless you are lucky or patient.

 How many books in the series?
 Is it still active?

-As of April 2021, 94 titles have been released, including about 20 volumes that are out of print.
-Despite a smaller publication schedule in recent years (and nothing in 2020), there are new volumes in the pipeline expected for release later in 2021.
+As of January 2022, 94 titles have been released, including about 20 volumes that are out of print.
+Despite a smaller publication schedule in recent years (and nothing in 2020/21 due to pandemic materials shortage), there are new volumes in the pipeline expected for release later in 2022.

 Well, this is very much a personal decision.
-But if you’re really interested in my opinion, I think the star standout volumes are Hamlet (2010), The Ship the Sailed to Mars (2011), Tanglewood Tales (2012), Peter Pan (2013), Frankenstein (2016) and Fairyland (2016).
+But if you’re really interested in my opinion, I think the star standout volumes are Hamlet (2010), The Ship that Sailed to Mars (2011), Tanglewood Tales (2012), Peter Pan (2013), Frankenstein (2016) and Fairyland (2016).
 I will note that the earlier publications had more varied bindings and are generally of higher quality.
 There was a period around 2012/2013 when printing was first outsourced to China and the bindings changed to paper where the quality noticeably dropped.
 More recently, production has remained in China, but the bindings are mostly cloth again, and production quality is respectable.
-Personally, I don’t love the dust jackets, but you can easily remove them as the board underneath are cloth-covered and generally feature gilt titles in keeping with the rest of the clothbound series.
+Personally, I don’t love the dust jackets that are on some of the volumes, but you can easily remove them if you want your series to match, as the boards underneath are cloth-covered and generally also feature gilt titles in keeping with the rest of the clothbound series.

 Where can I get the books?